Before You Go

 Grants and scholarships awarded by BU can not be used to fund participation in an external study abroad program.
 However, students who wish to use Federal Direct Stafford Loans or Direct PLUS loans for an external program should visit BU Financial Assistance.
 You will need to submit all required loan application materials to BU Financial Assistance as you do when studying at BU.

-Students who wish to apply for financial assistance for their academic period at BU following the study abroad program should contact BU Financial Assistance regarding application materials and deadlines.
+If you wish to apply for financial assistance for the academic period at BU following your study abroad program you should contact BU Financial Assistance regarding application materials and deadlines.
 Make sure you arrange with a friend or family member to obtain and process application materials on your behalf if necessary.

 If you do not plan to return to BU after studying abroad, and have received financial aid at BU, you must meet with an officer in the BU Financial Assistance Loan Area for your exit interview before you leave.

 BU On-Campus Housing (Charles River Campus)

 Going away on an external program for the fall semester: